 2/ The Idea of a Formal Axiology

-The formal axiology projects that emerged in the late 19th century likely represent axiology's most refined expression to date.
+The formal axiology projects that emerged in the late nineteenth century likely represent axiology's most refined expression to date.

-Historically, figures like Brentano, Husserl, and Th.
+Historically, figures such as Brentano, Husserl, and Th.
 Lessing pioneered this approach.

-The central idea is to draw an analogy with formal logic, suggesting that we could discover axiological formal laws—laws that set aside the question of what specifically holds value and instead focus on identifying the necessary relationships between axiological concepts.
+The central idea is to draw an analogy with formal logic, suggesting that we might discover axiological formal laws—laws that set aside the question of what specifically holds value and focus instead on identifying the necessary relationships between axiological concepts.

-Formal axiology thus relies on epistemological prudence and a suspension (epoché) of value judgments; it acknowledges that we may not yet know whether values exist or what holds value, but it asserts that if A or B have value, the necessary laws governing these values would be as follows.
+Formal axiology thus proceeds with epistemological prudence and a suspension (epoché) of value judgements; it acknowledges that we may not yet know whether values exist or what holds value, but maintains that if A or B have value, the necessary laws governing those values would be as follows.

-The aim, therefore, is to move beyond the 'philosophies of values' we have explored so far and to establish a scientific discipline focused specifically on values, with universality and a priori validity similar to that of logic.
+The aim, therefore, is to move beyond the 'philosophies of values' examined so far and to establish a scientific discipline focused specifically on values, with the universality and a priori validity of logic.

-In doing so, we depart from the intuitionist notion of immediate knowledge of values, instead asserting the need to constitute a discipline that advances through structured argumentation and reasoning.
-However, self-evidence retains a role within this mediated process.
-Following a perspective rooted in the geometric tradition, the chain of arguments should be anchored in axioms deemed self-evident.
+In so doing, we depart from the intuitionist notion of immediate knowledge of values, asserting instead the need to constitute a discipline that advances through structured argumentation and reasoning.
+Self-evidence nonetheless retains a role within this mediated process.
+In keeping with a perspective rooted in the geometrical tradition, the chain of arguments should be anchored in axioms deemed self-evident.

-Brentano’s axioms provide a compelling illustration.
-In The Origin of Our Knowledge of Right and Wrong, Brentano presents four propositions concerning values, which he considers self-evident and, therefore, foundational axioms.
+Brentano's axioms offer a compelling illustration.
+In The Origin of Our Knowledge of Right and Wrong, Brentano sets out four propositions concerning values, which he regards as self-evident and therefore foundational axioms.
 For example:

 The existence of a positive value is itself a positive value.